Live Longer with the Okinawan Diet

 The Pillars of the Okinawan Diet

 Predominantly plant-based: Vegetables, particularly leafy greens and sweet potatoes, form the cornerstone of the diet.
-Sweet potatoes, rich in complex carbohydrates, fiber, and antioxidants, were historically the primary source of calories.
+The main source of calories historically came from sweet potatoes, which are high in complex carbs, fiber, and antioxidants.

-Seaweed powerhouse: Okinawans incorporate various seaweeds like kelp and wakame into their meals.
+Seaweed powerhouse: The Okinawan diet features seaweeds like kelp and wakame.
 These sea vegetables are brimming with minerals like iodine, calcium, and magnesium, further augmenting their nutritional profile.

 Soy and legumes: Soybeans, tofu, and other legumes play a significant role, providing essential plant-based protein and fiber.

-Limited animal products: Meat, primarily pork, is consumed sparingly, typically just a few times a week and in small portions.
-Fish consumption is also moderate.
+Limited animal products: Meat, mainly pork, is eaten sparingly, usually a few times weekly in small amounts.
+Fish intake is also moderate.

 Moderation is key: Okinawans practice a mindful approach to eating, following the philosophy of “hara hachi bu”, which translates to “eat until you are 80% full.”
 This prevents overeating and promotes satiety.

-Fermented foods: Fermented products like awamori (a distilled rice liquor) and pickled vegetables are a part of the diet, potentially contributing to gut health.
+Fermented foods: Fermented foods such as awamori (rice liquor) and pickled vegetables are included in their diet, possibly aiding gut health.

 The Science Behind the Longevity